Examining an Embryo with PGD and PGS

 To examine an embryo for gender and/or genetic disorders/chromosomal irregularities, the technician first extracts one of the embryo’s cells.
 This is done by boring a microscopic opening in the egg’s outer mucus layer with a laser beam.
 Next, a single cell is removed with gentle suction.

-This cell is examined for single-gene diseases and gender, generally using the fluorescent in situ hybridization (FISH) process.
+This cell is examined for single-gene diseases and gender.
 After the biopsied cell is examined, the couple is given an embryology report, including the number of viable embryos, their gender and condition.
 If the embryos appear to have normal chromosomes they can be:

 - transferred to the woman’s uterus or

 - cryopreserved for future use (see options for extra embryos).